Back-to-School Prep Guide

 - Use your kid's full name (first and last, or last initial), not just a first name

 - Planning to pass items down?
-Use your surname so siblings can share the same label (yes, if applied correctly, they’ll stay stuck!)
+Use your surname so siblings can share the same label

 What labels do teachers recommend for kindergarten?

 Kindergarten is organized chaos at its best.
-Everything is new, your kid may not be able to read their own name yet, and the sheer volume of stuff is overwhelming.
+Everything is new, your kid may not be able to read their own name yet, and the volume of stuff is overwhelming.
+Teachers who work with kindergarteners say:

-- Label absolutely everything, including individual crayons if you can (sharing isn’t a skill they’ve mastered yet)
+- Label absolutely everything, including individual crayons if you can

 - Use bright or bold labels that stand out visually

-The Kindergarten Name Label Pack includes left-right shoe labels along with labels for everything else on the supply list — making it easier to get set up in one go.
+The Kindergarten Name Label Pack includes left-right shoe labels along with labels for everything else on the supply list, making it easier to get set up in one go.

-Shop the Kindergarten Name Label PackWhat about middle schoolers?
 Do older kids really need name labels?

-Middle school means more stuff, more independence, and way less adult supervision over where things end up.
-Lost hoodies, forgotten water bottles left in lockers, binders that look identical to every other kid’s binder, lost chargers (the end of their world!) — it’s a real thing.
+Honestly?
+More than ever.
+Middle school means more stuff, more independence, and way less adult supervision over where things end up — lost hoodies, water bottles left in lockers, identical binders, lost chargers (the end of their world).
+The approach shifts a bit:

 - Labels for tech accessories become more important